Plantar Fasciitis and Heel Spurs

 • Soft tissue release through the calf and plantar fascia.

-• Pain free mobility exercises at the ankle and foot to retain as much range of motion as possible.
+• Pain free mobility exercises to retain as much range of motion as possible.

 Aim: Regain full pain free range of motion in the ankle and foot.